danielbynight/zorn/README.md

 ## Nesting

 Zorn allows for pages to be nested as subpages.
 Subpages show as dropdown under their parent on the navigation menu.
-Also if the setting `URL_STYLE` is set to `'nested`, they are generated into a folder with the name of their parent.
+Also if the setting `URL_STYLE` is set to `'nested'`, they are generated into a folder with the name of their parent.

 ## Markdown content